BasilisAndr/chkchn/README.md

 ### Testing

 test.sh is a hfst-pair-test for twolc.
 The input file for the positive test is test.test.<br />
-alltest.sh is a hfst-lookup for the whole transducer<br />
+alltest.sh is a hfst-lookup for the whole transducer.<br />

 ### Coverage
 69.8%